 On December 12, 2018 I bought a new pair of Don Jackson skates.
 However, they’re not called “Don Jackson” skates anymore.

 I was enrolled in my second-year of private lessons under the Canadian Figure Skating Association, or the CFSA.
 Known since 2000 as Skate Canada.

-In the fall of 1988, I jumped into my new skates, and I headed for the ice.
+In the fall of 1988, I jumped into a pair of $40 skates.
+New, since my feet had grown over the summer.
 As I circled the rink, my ankles felt wobbly, flipping left and right.
 I heard blades behind me.
 Joanne, our new professional coach, relocated from Ottawa to Arborg.
 Her credentials were high, plus she skated with Elizabeth Manley – my first skating idol.